KelvinNarrowRiver/Simple-Countdown-Timer-For-OBS/README.md

 The Small black 0:00 on the display at the first load has been fixed

-The TAB choice is now remembered while OBS is running
+The TAB choice in the settings panel is now remembered while OBS is running

 Max font size is set to 300px